crypto-0/hayai-cli/README.md

 This argument is used by all category to specifie if to play or download

 ### -p / --page
-This argument is used by all category except home to get the specific page such page 5 of trending category
+This argument is used by all category except home for sol and zoro to get the specific page such page 5 of trending category

 ### -q / --quality
 This argument is used by all category to get the specified quality of a stream

 ### -d / --dir
 This argument is used by all category to specifie which directory to download

+###   / --server_type
+This argument is used by all category of zoro provider to get dubbed or subbed anime server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Demo